Chef De Partie

 The apprentice will develop their skills in this area and learn how to manage the team, ensuring the area always remains clean and orderly and their team complete their roles in a timely way.
 The apprentice will be reporting in to the senior chef in the kitchen and will need to follow their instructions carefully to ensure the smooth running of the service.

 - FUSE (online learning platform)

 - EP (Electronic Portfolio)

-We work with our employer partners to combine the cost of delivering the relevant qualifications, with the relevant funding to provide a cost-effective solution with a demonstrable return on investment.
+We help our employer partners to understand and manage the cost of delivering relevant qualifications.
+Using available funding, we work hard to make sure we offer a cost-effective solution, with a demonstrable return on investment.